 Other operating income.
-Other operating income increased from \notin 4.6 million in the year ended December 31, 2012 to \notin 5.1 million in the year ended December 31, 2013.
+Other operating income increased from \in 4.6 million in the year ended December 31, 2012 to \in 5.1 million in the year ended December 31, 2013.
 This increase in other operating income was primarily attributable to an increase in funding for research and development projects.
-In the year ended December 31, 2013, \notin 3.2 million out of the \notin 5.1 million other operating income was a release of grant income directly related to the level of research and development effort, consisting of withholding tax exemptions for qualifying researchers and partial funding of research and development contracts.
+In the year ended December 31, 2013, \in 3.2 million out of the \in 5.1 million other operating income was a release of grant income directly related to the level of research and development effort, consisting of withholding tax exemptions for qualifying researchers and partial funding of research and development contracts.

 Financial expenses.
-Financial expenses increased from $\in 1.1$ million in the year ended December 31, 2012 to $\in 1.3$ million in the year ended December 31, 2013, an increase of $\in 0.2$ million, due to an increase in foreign currency losses of €0.1 million and an increase in other financial expenses of €0.1 million.
+Financial expenses increased from $\in 1.1$ million in the year ended December 31, 2012 to $\in 1.3$ million in the year ended December 31, 2013, an increase of $\in 0.2$ million, due to an increase in foreign currency losses of $\in 0.1$ million and an increase in other financial expenses of $\in 0.1$ million.